gregdardis/fitness-api/README.md

 - RearDelts
 - Shoulders
 - Traps
-- Triceps\s\s
+- Triceps
 **Note: May not be up to date.
 Use the above endpoint to see all muscle group choices.**

 ### LiftingEquipment Getters
-Get all lifting equipment choices
+Get all lifting equipment choices:
 `GET http://localhost:1029/api/liftingequipment/`

 #### Lifting Equipment Choices: